maxitron93/algorithms1/algorithms/README.md

 #### Depth First Search/Traversal

-Start at the root node, and go down <strong>one branch at a time<strong>, until the target is found or the end is reached.
+Start at the root node, and go down <strong>one branch at a time</strong>, until the target is found or the end is reached.

 If the end is reached before the target is found, go back to the ancestors, and explore a different branch.